CANTERBURY DISTRICT

 **HISTORY**

-The tearoom is situated in a historic three-story building constructed in the 1600s, part of a group that includes buildings numbered 27-36 and St. Margaret's Church.
-This building is located along the Pilgrims' Way, a route used by travellers journeying from London to Canterbury, as well as a pilgrimage path to Thomas Becket.
-Its structure features numerous nooks and crannies, with low beams that add to its charm.
+Visitors to the tearoom are first greeted by the soft creaking of old wooden floors.
+A faint but persistent aroma of aged oak fills the historic three-story building, constructed in the 1600s.
+Part of a group that includes buildings numbered 27-36 and St. Margaret's Church, it stands along the Pilgrims' Way—a route used by travellers from London to Canterbury.
+It also lies on the pilgrimage path to Thomas Becket.
+The structure features numerous nooks and crannies.
+Low beams add to its charm.

-In the 1800s, the building housed surgeon-dentists, followed by general practitioners.
-It later became a large tea warehouse and subsequently transitioned into a clothing and outfitters store.
-Today, it operates as a traditional English tearoom, complete with a courtyard where visitors can enjoy pleasant weather.
+The tearoom's history extends beyond its original construction.
+Building on its medical origins in the 1800s, the location once housed surgeon-dentists and later general practitioners.
+After this period, it was transformed into a large tea warehouse and later into a clothing and outfitters store.
+Today, this layered past culminates in its role as a traditional English tearoom, featuring a courtyard for visitors to enjoy pleasant weather.

 **PARANORMAL ACTIVITY**

-The tearoom is reputed to be the most haunted building in Canterbury, owing to the reported presence of three child ghosts.
+It is within this spectral setting that tales of haunting emerge: the tearoom is reputed to be the most haunted building in Canterbury, owing to the reported presence of three child ghosts.
 Legend has it that during the restoration, workers discovered teeth and ringlets of hair, along with the names, birth dates, and dates of death of each child's skeleton, which were found behind the wall panelling.
-Following this discovery, workers began to report hearing the sounds of children playing on the staircase.
+Following this discovery, workers began reporting hearing children playing on the staircase.

-Strange noises are often heard in the attic, including whispers from youngsters in the panelled room.
-Could the disturbance of these items have awakened the ghosts of the children?
+Strange noises are often heard in the attic, including whispers from youngsters in the panelled room, deepening the building's haunting reputation.
+Could the disturbance of these items have awakened the children's ghosts?
 Both staff and customers have reported seeing children appear and then suddenly disappear.
 Additionally, there have been reports of moving objects, taps turning on and off, and occasional whispers heard by visitors.

 You can watch past paranormal events, visitors' experiences, evidence and activities on the GofEPS YouTube playlist HERE